quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ARIZONA/PIMA/TUCSON/2195 E RIVER RD, TUCSON, AZ, 85718-6586/2195 E RIVER RD, TUCSON, AZ, 85718-6586.md

 
 
 5 years ago
 After moving my family and business from Prescott to the Old Pueblo I needed a top notch accounting firm to handle my Video Production business, rental properties and Airbnb.
-I discovered Rowland Alexander and I’m pretty sure I lucked into the best that Tucson has to offer.
+I discovered Rowland Alexander and I'm pretty sure I lucked into the best that Tucson has to offer.
 Lisa and Manu quickly respond to my emails or calls, their advice is thorough and detailed and they both understand my need for a sense of humor and patience.
 My tax returns are clean, finished quickly and meticulously prepared, and I feel confident that I would be well represented in an audit.
 When the bill arrives I am always pleasantly surprised and feel I got much more value than I paid for.
 If you are looking for a talented, personal and professional firm, I believe you will be very happy with Rowland Alexander.
 Jeff Robertson